 3. Children no longer can just play – everything is organized from playdates to sports.
 Nothing is just what it used to be 26 years ago when I was ten years old.
 I used to walk home from school through a park (not one person actually got picked up by a parent…can you imagine?), play outside until dark around the streets of the neighborhood and come home in time for dinner and do a couple pages of homework.
 Now there is no time to play.
 Everything is organized.
-You pick the kids up from school, you shuttle them to an organized playdate or an after school sports practice, then there’s hours of homework followed by a gourmet dinner (see below) and then a carefully organized bedtime routine.
-It’s just so organized and sometimes, I crave the free play.
-Yet, they don’t know what that is.
-You know, come home and just play with your zillion toys!
-My new line for 2015: “Just go PLAY and enjoy it!”
+You pick the kids up from school, you shuttle them to an organized playdate or an after school sports practice, then homework and sleep.

 4. Food – no-one can just eat anymore for the sake of eating to satisfy their hunger.
 In addition to providing only the good for your kids and gettig all your bills together, and paid, it’s fear of cancer-causing GMOs, too many carbs, gluten, dairy, wheat, too many calories…and the list is endless.
 We are just as confused as to what to eat as the caveman once thought about how to warm his food.
 Eating food shouldn’t be this scary, yet it is.
 We’re not sure how or what to eat anymore.
 How do we change this and just eat to live again?
-Last year as I shuttling from sports practice to sports practice and realized that the kids hadn’t eaten, I went through the drive-thru at In-N-Out.
-I became THAT Mama and you know what, it was okay and we all survived.
-We ate, the kids loved it and I felt guilty for only a split-second.
-It’s okay to just eat every once and awhile and just enjoy it…just make sure you chew extremely well to enjoy every. single. bite.
+Last year as I shuttling from sports practice to sports practice and realized that the kids hadn’t eaten, last time that happened, my baby got injured during practice because he didn’t have enough energy to stay focused.
+Thankfully I was able to take him toand that was when I learned to make sure my kids eat before practice.